Picard's Existence Theorem

 has a unique solution on interval

-Picard’s Theorem doesn’t give the best (largest) interval where existence/uniqueness holds
+Picard’s Theorem doesn’t give the best (largest) interval where existence/uniqueness holds and is a local result

 Proof - Existence - Via Successive Approximation